lelou6666/nimbus-docs/phantom/faq.rst

 The EPU Management Service is an internal component of the scaling service.
 The EPUM is responsible for creating, monitoring, and destroying all of the Deployable Units under its control.
-This service evaluates sensor data (such as VM lifecycle and health state) against policies, and regulates the population of a domain by deploying or terminating additional VMs.
+This service evaluates sensor data (such as VM life cycle and health state) against policies, and regulates the population of a domain by deploying or terminating additional VMs.